Riser17/EventTicketApp/README.md

 - **Buy Ticket Button**: Button at the bottom that navigates to the "EventQuestionnaire" screen.

   2.**EventQuestionnaire**
+  The `EventQuestionnaire` component is a collecting  information about an event with different questions.

 - **Question Steps**: Four steps to collect different information:
   1. Company/Organization
   2. Job Title